K-PaaS/application-platform-guide-eng/user_guide/service/pipeline.md

 ## <div id='3-2'/> 3.2 Pipeline Deployment User Menu Setting
-This chapter describes about the 4 menus in the pipeline deployment.
+This chapter describes the 4 menus in the pipeline deployment.

 ### <div id='3-2-1'/> 3.2.1.
 User Management
 The user management menu is visible only to the administrators.
 This chapter describes the authorization management and information check and manages users of pipeline deployment service.